Frequently Asked Questions

 The relocation of the golf course to a new facility will enable the development of new sporting, community and civic facilities within both the Southern and Northern Precincts in the near term, and provide new homes and jobs for the wider region in accordance with the strategic directions of the Greater Sydney Commission and the Department of Planning and Environment.

-In total, there will be more than $200 million of community benefits in the public domain and environment remediation works arising from the golf course relocation.
+In total, there will be approximately $400 million of community benefits in civic facilities, public domain and environment remediation works arising from the golf course relocation.

 + What will happen to the Clubs using the current sporting fields within the Southern Precinct?